tomliversidge/tomliversidge.github.com/_posts/2013-04-21-JavaScript-Playground-What-is-this.md

 	anObject.anotherObject.getThis() === anObject.anotherObject; // true

 The important point to take away from this is that the same function is used in all the examples, **but the value of 'this' changes depending on where the function is invoked**.

+##Assigning the function context

+Every function has a call and apply method.
+These methods take a function as the first parameter and apply the context to the passed in function.

+	getThis.call(contextReceiver) === contextReceiver;
+	getThis.apply(contextReceiver) === contextReceiver;